How to Make Healing Bone Broth at HomeReading Time: 8 minutes

 If you’re new to making bone broth it may be easier to skip the roasting step until you become more practiced with the process.
 If you do wish to roast the bones first, all you need to do is place the bones on a cookie sheet and roast uncovered in a 350F oven for 20-30 minutes.
 Once you’ve gathered your bones (either raw or roasted), you’re ready to proceed with the steps below.

 Step #1: Place bones (fresh, frozen, or roasted) into a large stock pot or crock pot and cover with cold filtered water.
 Make sure all the bones are covered, but still leave plenty of room for water to boil.
 Add coarsely chopped onion, carrots, and celery stalks to the pot.

-Step #2: Add two tablespoon of an acidic substance (eg. apple cider vinegar, wine, or lemon juice) to the water prior to cooking.
+Step #2: Add two tablespoons of an acidic substance (eg. apple cider vinegar, wine, or lemon juice) to the water prior to cooking.
 The acid will help draw out important nutrients from the bones.